-UW-Madison Extension will be developing a model solar ordinance for local government consideration, and which will be posted on the Energy on Wisconsin website.
-Below are existing documents for reference.
+UW-Madison Extension will be developing a model solar ordinance for local government consideration, and which will be posted on the Energy on Wisconsin website[KL1] [SGG2].
+Below are a few older documents for reference.

-Model Ordinances:
+Model ordinances

-- Solar: Solar: Great Plains Institute.
+Solar: Solar: Great Plains Institute.
 (2020).
-Wisconsin solar model ordinance. - Wind: Southeastern Wisconsin Regional Planning.
+Wisconsin solar model ordinance.

+Wind: Southeastern Wisconsin Regional Planning.
 (2016, November).
-SEWRPC model zoning ordinance: Zoning regulations for wind energy systems. - Battery Energy Storage: Utility-Scale Battery Energy Storage Systems Model Ordinance by the American Clean Power Association (ACP) (2023) is designed to inform the formation of individual ordinances or state regulations to guide the development of utility-scale energy storage facilities.
+SEWRPC model zoning ordinance: Zoning regulations for wind energy systems.

+Battery Energy Storage: Utility-Scale Battery Energy Storage Systems Model Ordinance by the American Clean Power Association (ACP) is designed to inform the formation of individual ordinances or state regulations to guide the development of utility-scale energy storage facilities.
+The recommendations and considerations included in this framework draw from a variety of sources including: national fire safety standards, guidance established by national energy laboratories, and existing state laws and local regulations.
+ACP supports the adoption of NFPA 855, the national fire protection safety standard for grid-connected energy storage developed by firefighters, fire protection professionals, and safety experts.